klajo4/burgfalkenscenery/README.md

 ## Install
 To use the scenery extract the following zip file into your scenery folder
-of your Aerofly RC installation on your local PC:
+of your local Aerofly RC installation:
 https://github.com/klajo4/burgfalkenscenery/blob/master/scenery/rc7-burgfalken.zip